-*You may wish to re-check the list of unfinished estates qualifying for waivers in your county, as the lists were updated in September 2013.
+*You may wish to re-check the list of unfinished estates qualifying for waivers in your county, as some estates were unintentionally omitted from the original published lists.
 If your home is in one of the listed estates and you did not pay the Household Charge, you must still register for a waiver.
 If you did pay the charge, you can request a refund – see How to apply: waivers, exemptions and other queries below.

 Certain residential properties are exempt from the 2012 Household Charge.The exemptions are listed on the Household Charge website.
 There is no need to register exempt properties.

 If the owner of a residential property dies, the personal representative of the deceased is liable for the charge if a grant of representation has been taken out.
 If no grant has been taken out, no charge is payable.

 The personal representative will be liable to pay any outstanding charges within 3 months of taking out a grant of representation – these charges are those which were outstanding at the time of the owner’s death.
 If the personal representative does not pay any outstanding charges within this 3-month period, the charges and interest start to accumulate again from the date of the grant of representation.

 The last date for grant of representation to qualify for payment of the Household Charge was 30 June 2013.
 The payment must have been made to the Household Charge bureau within 3 months of that date – by 30 September 2013.

 If the grant of representation was made on or after 1 July 2013, or if the payment was not made within 3 months of the grant of representation, then the €200 LPT applies and is handled by Revenue.